saucelabs-training/automation-best-practices/my-react-app/README.md

 ### Run the component test

+* Stop Cypress
-In your current directly, execute `npm run test`.
+* In your current directory (my-react-app), execute `npm run test`.
 The test should pass, even though our app isn't running.

 💡 'p' to filter tests down to a specific file
 💡 'o' to run tests only in the changed files

-#### ❓What does the component test not validate that our E2E Cypress test did❓
+#### ❓What does the Cypress test validate that the component test does not❓

-MISSING INSTRUCTIONS

 ### 💡How to add a test id to our app

-We all know that finding something by text sucks.
+Ever wondered how easy it is to add an attribute to an HTML element?
 Let's provide a better locator for our app.

+#### 🏋️‍♀️Add a `data-testid` attribute to our element
 1. Go to `App.js`
 2. In the `<a>` of the App component add a `data-testid` property